If SK Telecom Accepts Mediation Result,

 SK Telecom: "We Will Carefully Review the Details Before Making a Decision"

-The Consumer Dispute Settlement Commission of the Korea Consumer Agency has decided that SK Telecom, which suffered a personal information leak in April, should provide compensation worth 100,000 won per victim.
-If the same compensation is given to all victims, the total compensation could reach up to 2.3 trillion won.
+The Consumer Dispute Settlement Commission of the Korea Consumer Agency has decided that SK Telecom must provide compensation worth 100,000 won per person to victims of the personal information leak incident that occurred last April.
+If all victims receive the same compensation, the total compensation amount is expected to reach up to 2.3 trillion won.

-Consumer Committee Orders SKT to Compensate Hacking Victims "100,000 Won Each"...
-Up to 2.3 Trillion Won Since the SIM hacking incident that occurred last April, SK Telecom's new subscriber sales, which had been completely suspended, fully resumed on the 24th.
-It has been 51 days since the SIM hacking incident, during which 190,000 and 150,000 subscribers left for KT and LG Uplus respectively in the past month.
+Since the USIM hacking incident that occurred last April, SK Telecom's new subscriber sales, which had been completely suspended, were fully resumed on the 24th.
+It has been 51 days since the USIM hacking incident, and over the past month, 190,000 subscribers have switched to KT and 150,000 to LG Uplus, respectively.
 The photo shows an SK Telecom agency in downtown Seoul.
-2025.06.24 Photo by Dongju Yoon
+2025.06.24 Photo by Dongjoo Yoon

-Specifically, the compensation plan requires SK Telecom to provide each applicant with a 50,000 won discount on their telecommunications bill and 50,000 T Plus Points, which can be used like cash at partner companies.
+Specifically, the commission ordered SK Telecom to provide each applicant with a 50,000 won discount on telecommunications charges and 50,000 T Plus points, which can be used like cash at partner companies.

 This decision follows a collective dispute mediation request filed on May 9 by 58 consumers, who claimed their personal information was leaked due to the hacking of SK Telecom's Home Subscriber Server and demanded compensation and measures to prevent recurrence.

-If SK Telecom accepts this mediation decision, the Commission plans to proceed with related procedures, including the submission of a compensation plan, to ensure that the same compensation can be provided to victims who did not participate in the mediation process.
+If SK Telecom accepts this mediation decision, the commission plans to proceed with related procedures, including the submission of a compensation plan, so that victims who did not participate in the mediation can also receive the same compensation.

-If compensation is provided to all victims, the number of those affected by the hacking incident is estimated to be about 23 million, and the total compensation could reach 2.3 trillion won.
+If compensation is provided to all victims, the number of people affected by the hacking incident is estimated to be about 23 million, and the total compensation amount is expected to reach 2.3 trillion won.

-The Commission plans to promptly notify SK Telecom of the mediation decision.
-SK Telecom must inform the Commission within 15 days of receiving the decision whether it will accept the terms of the mediation.
+The commission plans to promptly notify SK Telecom of the mediation decision.
+SK Telecom must inform the commission within 15 days of receiving the decision whether it will accept the mediation terms.

-SK Telecom commented on the mediation plan, stating, "We will carefully review the details and make a prudent decision."
+SK Telecom commented on the mediation proposal, stating, "We will carefully review the details and make a prudent decision."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.